MidnightBadgers/refinery/README.md

 - [ ] The final server should be easy to run on a computer with minimal resources
 - [ ] The final client should be easy to run within a browser on a modest computer

+## Design

+This whole project will use the latest version of the Bevy engine (0.15 at the time of writing).
+As such, if you are using the supporting "common" types, you will implicitly pull in bevy as well.
+This is done mostly to satisfy the Rust orphan rule.

+Rulesets will be implemented in a set of supported scripting languages/VMs (Lua, Rhai, WASM).
+Configurations will include a way to override portions of default rulesets by implementing handlers for certain events.